Pacific Electric: Legacy

 Plot elements of the 1988 movie Who Framed Roger Rabbit are loosely based on folklore about the decline of streetcars in LA.

 A transportation attraction based on the PE, the Red Car Trolley, is located at Disney California Adventure Park at the Disneyland Resort in Anaheim.
 It features two stylized replicas of PE rolling stock and is the first attraction in the park to provide transportation, running from Buena Vista Street to Guardians of the Galaxy – Mission: Breakout! in Hollywood Land, with four stations.
 Construction began on January 4, 2010, and the attraction opened on June 15, 2012.
 The Ghost Town & Calico Railroad attraction at Knott's Berry Farm uses a PE depot formerly located at Hansen station along the ROW in Stanton as the main station building.
 The building was moved to the theme park in 1952.

+Legacy as Lifestyle

+After decommissioning, several cars were transported and turned into homes.

+Pacific Electric Railway Car #510 was transported to what is now the San Bernardino National Forest in California, to the area now known as Cedarpines Park, CA adjacent to Crestline, CA. It was originally used as a bunkhouse for loggers working in the area, with the first verification of its use in this way circa 1934.
+It was turned into a residence according to San Bernardino County records in 1937.
+It changed owners several times, most recently in 2022 when the owners fully researched and then renovated and restored it using materials from other cars no longer in service.